Knowing the causes and treatments of fungal nails, you will be able to show your toenails in public again

 Communal showers and public swimming pools are notorious common breeding grounds due to high traffic of bare feet.
 Nail salons that do not sterilise their instruments are also culprits for spreading fungal infections.

 Caring for fungal nails is often slow and can sometimes take up to 18 months.
 Most anti-fungal treatments work to inhibit the spread of the fungal infection.
 Toenails grow slowly, approximately 3mm a month.
 This is the reason it can take some length of time to treat fungal nails as it takes time for the fungal nail to grow out and for new, healthy nail to replace it.
-Re-infection is common, so it is important that you find the cause and modify your risk of re-infection (changing to well fitted shoes, wear things in the swimming pool showers, change nail salon etc.).
+Re-infection is common, so it is important that you find the cause and modify your risk of re-infection (changing to well fitted shoes, wear thongs in the swimming pool showers, change your nail salon etc.).
 People with medical illnesses that compromise immunity (e.g. diabetics) can have more difficulty eradicating the fungus.

 Visiting a qualified podiatrist for nail care is essential.
 Podiatrist have strict regulations to ensure their instruments are clean.
 At The Foot Group we use ultrasonic cleaners to clean the instruments of gross debris, and apply high steam and pressure via an autoclave to ensure our equipment is sterile and rid of any bacterial and fungal spores.